RemoteBox - Manage VirtualBox on Servers

 How does it work?VirtualBox includes a special web service which exposes its API over the network using a protocol called SOAP.
 RemoteBox also speaks SOAP and communicates with VirtualBox to perform the various tasks such as creating or powering on guests, etc. When guests are 'powered on', they are started up in a mode called headless.
 This essentially means the guest's display is 'hidden' but is accessible using the Remote Desktop Protocol (RDP).
 RemoteBox uses an RDP client to show the display of a guest, locally on the client machine and is completely interactive.

-What does RemoteBox run on?The RemoteBox client is known to run on Linux, Solaris, Mac OS X and various modern flavours of BSD.
-VirtualBox offically runs on Linux, Solaris, Mac OS X and Windows as well as 'unofficially' on FreeBSD.
+What does RemoteBox run on?The RemoteBox client is known to run on Linux, Solaris, Mac OS X, Windows and various modern flavours of BSD.
+VirtualBox itself offically runs on Linux, Solaris, Mac OS X and Windows as well as 'unofficially' on FreeBSD.
 The client and server machines do not need to be running the same operating system.
 For example, you may have VirtualBox installed on a Windows server but interfact with the guests from a FreeBSD client.